sebaplaza/node-oracle/README.md

 This docker image contains Node 6...16 LTS and Oracle Instant Client 12.2.0.1 Is based on node slim images and instant client basic lite

+Updated weekly !

-Is a very light image ~270mb !
+Is a very light image ~90mb compressed!

 The idea is to have the lightest node oracle docker image.
 By the moment, is not possible to use an alpine image because the lack of glibc.